First comes the test of fire.

 To my lasting astonishment, no one told me about it, no one asked about it, I wasn't held accountable for it, nor was I disciplined in any way.
-Perhaps I was laughed at behind my back, but I only heard silence.
-So with fortune still on my side, I finally (and wisely!) gave into the truth that my great inspiration simply wasn't going to happen: reckless idealism had met final defeat at the hands of practicality.
+Perhaps I was laughed at behind my back, but I heard only silence.
+With fortune still on my side, I finally (and wisely!) gave into the truth that my great inspiration simply wasn't going to happen: reckless idealism had met final defeat at the hands of practicality.

-Only later did I finally learn that the only reason for the digital font in the first place was so Microsoft could say that each and every one of the accessory programs in Windows 3.0 had been in some way improved.
+Later on I finally learned that the only reason for the digital font in the first place was so Microsoft could say that each and every one of the accessory programs in Windows 3.0 had been in some way improved.
 For Clock, this one change of the font was sufficient—no more, no less.
 It was the one and only step needed at the time; other steps would be taken later, when appropriate.

-So ended my period of youthful idealism.
+Thus ended my period of youthful idealism.
 "To every thing there is a season and a time to every purpose under the heaven."
 This famous Biblical dictum held true in the case of Clock.
 Microsoft's next step for it in Windows 3.1 did allow you to italicize the font.
 In fact, you could actually choose any font you wanted and make it italic, bold, or underlined.
 This was a much better solution than mine but was too ambitious for Windows 3.0.
-So I feel somewhat vindicated that my idea was at least going in the right direction.
-In any case, the whole point is now moot—since Windows 95 the clock has only been a tiny speck on the "task bar" where the font is far too small to even be an issue.
+I at least feel somewhat vindicated that my idea was going in the right direction.
+In any case, the whole point is now moot—since Windows 95 the clock has been only a tiny speck on the "task bar where the font is far too small to even be an issue.

-Looking back, it's clear to me now that through all my foolishness—but sincere foolishness—with Calculator and Clock, I was simultaneously being taught valuable lessons about the importance of idealism itself and the importance of being patient and practical in that idealism.
+Looking back, it's clear to me now that through all my foolishness—albeit sincere foolishness—with Calculator and Clock, I was simultaneously being taught valuable lessons about the importance of idealism itself and the importance of being patient and practical in that idealism.
 Without these it's altogether too easy to lose perspective.
-Without direction, your steps fail to produce any meaningful and lasting change, and you lose hope.
-When the steps are too wide, the path before you begins to appear increasing difficult and you gradually convince yourself that high ideals are wholly unattainable.
-In either case you simply stop growing.
+Without direction, your steps fail to produce meaningful and lasting change, and you lose hope.
+When the steps are too big, the path before you begins to appear increasing difficult and you gradually convince yourself that high ideals are wholly unattainable.
+Either way you simply stop growing.